 Please End Declawing in West Virginia

-Thank you, West Virginia Delegate Rodney Pyles.
-We hope you will re-introduce legislation that would prohibit onychetomy (or declawing) and tendonectomy in West Virginia.
+Thank you, West Virginia Delegate Rodney Pyles, for introducing Anti-Declaw Bill 2119 that would prohibit onychetomy (or declawing) and tendonectomy in West Virginia.

 Declawing is amputation, whether performed by scalpel, clippers, or laser.
 We believe there is never a reason to declaw for non-therapeutic reasons (that is, unless surgery were necessary to treat animals' medical conditions).
 Declawing does not keep cats in homes, a fact acknowledged by the American Animal Hospital Association (AAHA).
 Declawing is illegal or considered unethical by the veterinary profession in most of the world.
 Eight cities in California - Los Angeles, San Francisco, Burbank, Santa Monica, Berkeley, Beverly Hills, and Culver City - have enacted declaw bans.
 Statistics from those cities indicate that the relinquishment of cats to shelters in those cities, in the years since the bans were enacted, has not increased - in fact, the number of cats dumped in shelters has DECREASED consistently in the many years since the laws went into effect.